datea/datea-api/doc/AccountApi.md

 	}

 ####Email exists
 Perform a quick test if a new email exists

-	Ajax GET to: */api/v2/account/email-exists*
+GET request to: */api/v2/account/email-exists*
 with:

 		{
 			email: <valid email>,
 		}

-	receive a 200 with
+receive a 200 with:

 		{
 			result: <boolean>,